r-huijts/xcode-mcp-server/docs/tools-overview.md

 - **Workspace projects (`.xcworkspace`)**: For CocoaPods or multi-project setups.
 - **Swift Package Manager projects**: Identified by `Package.swift` files.

-For workspace projects, the server attempts to find the main project inside the workspace.
+For workspace projects, the server extracts contained projects and identifies the main project inside the workspace.

 ### File Operations

-File operations are restricted to the active project directory for safety reasons.
-The server validates paths before performing file operations.
+All file operations use the path management system:

+1. Paths are resolved against the active directory
+2. Paths are validated for security boundaries
+3. Operations are only performed on allowed paths
+4. Detailed error messages are provided for failures

 ### Build System Integration